Agri-sector captains discuss strategies to improve B-BBEE outcomes

 The agricultural industry is a critical sector of the economy, responsible for the nation’s food security.
 Apart from global challenges such as climate change, the SA agri-sector is further burdened by the slow pace of transformation and land reform, barriers to entry for black commercial farmers and access to funding.

-The Sanlam Gauge report revealed that the agri-sector is lagging behind most industries, particularly in the ownership and socioeconomic development (SED) weightings of the scorecards.
-Presenting the agri-sector outcomes, Lerato Ratsoma, MD of Empowerdex, commended all stakeholders for their commitment to transformation, but cautioned that more has to be done.
+The Sanlam Gauge report reveals that the agri-sector is lagging behind most industries, particularly in the ownership and socioeconomic development (SED) weightings of the scorecards.
+Presenting the agri-sector outcomes, Lerato Ratsoma, MD of Empowerdex, commended all stakeholders for their commitment to transformation, but cautioned that more had to be done.

 The industry weighting for black equity ownership was 19.4 out of 25 points.
-Management control sat at 10.2 out of 19 points, below expectations for an environment that is considered casual, said Ratsoma.
-Skills development weighting is 14.9 out of 20 points, while other industries achieved above 15 points.
-For the enterprise and supplier development weighting it scores 35 out of 40 points.
+Management control was at 10.2 out of 19 points, below expectations for an environment that is considered casual, said Ratsoma.
+Skills development weighting was 14.9 out of 20 points, while other industries achieved above 15 points.
+For the enterprise and supplier development weighting it scored 35 out of 40 points.

 Panellists agreed that access to funding was an impediment to reaching industry goals and advocated for mixed funding models that consider the cyclical nature of agriculture.
 Mentorship and support for emerging black farmers across the value chain, skills development for broader youth participation and creation of nurturing work environments for black professionals were recognised as key enablers of transformation.